 And then there is the Mandarin Gallery shopping mall.
-You may not manage to see it all in one afternoon, but if you reach Peranakan Place, then there are plenty of choices here for a bite to eat.
+You may not see it all in one afternoon, but if you reach Peranakan Place, there are plenty of choices here for a bite to eat.

 End your day by choosing a restaurant on Clarke Quay with outdoor seating, and enjoy a relaxing evening on the river amongst the stylish bars and waterfront night spots.